Aloo Methi Recipe (Indian Potato Fenugreek Leaves Stir Fry)

 My mom would ask our house help to clean the greens and store them in a metal box wrapped in newspaper.
 When she returned from the hospital after a tiring day, she would quickly take some and use them to make Methi Paratha, Gajar Methi, Baingan Methi, or Aloo Methi.

 With the changes in agricultural practices, methi is now available year-round.
 We no longer have to wait for winter to enjoy this delicious sabji.
-However, the taste of methi available in winter is top-notch.
+However, the methi available in winter has a top-notch taste.
 So, I still try to use it as much as possible during winter.

 Ingredients

-You will find all the ingredients to make alu methi in an Indian grocery store.
+You will find all the ingredients for alu methi at an Indian grocery store.

-Oil – I recommend mustard oil to make this sabji, but you can use any cooking oil you prefer.
+- Oil – I recommend mustard oil for this sabji, but you can use any cooking oil you prefer.

 Preparation